Daisuke Takahashi: Personal life

 Takahashi was a student at Kansai University, along with Nobunari Oda.
 He has three elder brothers.

-After initially retiring from figure skating, Takahashi moved to Long Island, New York where he enrolled in English classes at a local university.
+After initially retiring from figure skating, Takahashi moved to Long Island, New York, where he enrolled in English classes at a local university.
 During his stay he also studied several dance styles at the Broadway Dance Center.

-He announced on January 15, 2023 that he changed the spelling of his name from 髙橋 大輔 to 高橋 大輔.
+He announced in January of 2023, that he changed the spelling of his name from 髙橋 大輔 to 高橋 大輔.

+In 2023 Takahashi moved from Osaka to Tokyo.

 Public life and endorsements

 With the silver medal at the 2007 Worlds, Takahashi made many media appearances and performed in many ice shows in Japan.
-He was also invited to the French team's show Stars sur glace (Stars On Ice) in Paris, France.
+He was also invited to the French team's show Stars sur glace (Stars On Ice) in Paris.
 In 2008, he performed at Festa On Ice in South Korea.

 In July 2007, the Japanese Olympic Committee selected Takahashi as one of the "JOC symbol athletes" (JOC paid about 20 million yen per year to the symbol athletes for the image rights.
 JOC partner companies can use images of JOC Symbol Athletes for free).
 The program provided him with funding from JOC partner companies.

 After his win at 2010 Worlds, Takahashi appeared as a guest on many TV shows and as an advertising spokesperson for the "Use pesticides safely campaign" and Japan Post.